 To what extent did the agrarian policy of the Liberal Triennium affect the peasantry?
 They did not benefit at all, as the peasants did not have enough money to participate in the auctions promoted by the State to buy the confiscated land.
 And they also lost the traditional rights of exploitation: they are going to be deprived of being able to take advantage of the pastures, the firewood… Liberals wanted the perfect private property.

 The agrarian policy of the Spanish liberals revolved around the promulgation of provisions on stately regimes that led to the recognition of the properties of the nobility.
 In June 1821, the government decided to reduce the payment of tithing by half and established a new system of contributions that considerably increased the payment of taxes.

 This agrarian policy gave rise to an anti-liberal rural movement (Carlism).
-Peasants were affected by liberal policies that did not defend their interests.
-The revolution was not perceived by the peasantry as its own.
+Peasants think that liberal policies didn’t defend their interests.
+The peasantry didn’t perceive the revolution as its own.
 These peasants who did not own their land were the most exploited social class in the Old Regime.

-The liberal movements were opposed by the great conservative powers that made up the Holy Alliance.
+The great conservative powers that made up the Holy Alliance opposed the liberal movements.
 The congress system, the “Metternich System” or “Concert of Europe”, which aimed at maintaining order and peace between European states, was put in place to combat liberal revolutions:

-At the Congress of Troppau, in 1820, the intervention in Naples was decided to quell the revolution.
+The Congress of Ljubljana in 1821 decided the military intervention in Piedmont.
+The Congress of Troppau, in 1820, decided the intervention in Naples, with the objective to quell the revolution.
 Naples fell into the hands of the Austrian army.

 In 1822, at the Congress of Verona was authorized France to intervene in Spain, with the well-known invasion of the “100 thousand children of St. Louis”, who entered the country in 1823.